nasa/fprime/Gds/README.md

  - Currently, the models/common directory has command.py, event.py, and
    channel.py.
 These files must be present in order for the python dictionaries to be properly imported.
 However, they are empty and not used in the GDS.
-   When we switch to XML dictionaries, these can go away.
+   When we switch fully to XML dictionaries, these can go away.